 What is a Pre-Existing Condition?

-How a Pre-Existing Condition Can Impact Your Claim
+3 ways a Pre-Existing Condition Can Impact Your Personal Injury Claim

 Florida’s Eggshell Plaintiff Rule

-Fortunately, Florida law provides protections for injured people with pre-existing conditions.
+Fortunately, Florida law provides protections for injured people with pre-existing conditions pursuing a personal injury claim.
 Under the Eggshell Plaintiff Rule, a defendant is fully responsible for the injuries they cause, even if those injuries are more severe because of the victim’s existing condition.

 In addition, Section 501.5 of The Florida Bar Civil Jury Instructions states that if a plaintiff had a pre-existing injury, the jury must determine what portion of the current condition was caused by aggravation of that condition.
 If they can’t make that determination, they must award damages for the full extent of the plaintiff’s condition.